Episode 144. Crazy News Stories from 'The Times' Publication

 Yeah, again.

-Hypoxia hyponotremia is always the one I read about, like but uh yeah, the the diseases that cause that come from you being too well hydrated, where you can't that is actually a thing, and you can become too well hydrated and die as a result.
+Where you can't, that is actually a thing, and you can become too well hydrated and die as a result.

 It almost seems unreal, dude.

-Like is the dude seem kinda dude's like sounds like it's some kind of like freaking sci-fi like homunculus, like created to consume coffee.
+Dude, it's like sounds like it's kind of like freaking sci-fi, like, homunculus, like, created to consume coffee.

-So he did like spread it over a period of seven hours and fifteen minutes, but you know, the first few cups were gone by the time he was drinking the last ones.
+So he did, like, spread it over a period of seven hours and 15 minutes, but you know, the first few cups were gone by the time he was drinking the last ones.

-So, you know, like uh only about 40 cups worth assailing your heart or at any given time, maybe give or take.
+So, you know, like only about 40 cups worth assailing your heart at any given time, maybe.

 How did Gus Comstock die?

-I'm sure there's gotta be like a note.
+Because I'm sure there's got to be like a note.

 So 12 years later.

-Like I just I typed in how did Gus Comstock die, and it literally says Gus Comstock died of old age on May 14th, 1939 at Minnesota Veterans Home.
+And it literally says, Gus Comstock died of old age on May 14th, 1939, at Minnesota Veterans Home.

 There is no evidence to suggest his death was directly caused by his famous coffee drinking feat.